quiltdata/t4/docs/Technical Reference.md

     * **SecretKey**&mdash;Used for session authorization.
 Provide a random value to this field (e.g. by running `uuidgen | sha256sum` in the command line).
     * **SentryDSN** &mdash; Set this field to a single dash: `-`.
     * **SmtpHost**, **SmtpPassword**, **SmtpUsername**&mdash;Log-in information for an SMTP mail server.
 These fields are necessary because the T4 catalog will need to send (very occassional) service emails on your behalf.
-    * **Users**&mdash;Comma-separated list of ARNs of IAM users and/or IAM roles that will be able to perform searches in the bucket.

-      Note that users with search access can see the entire contents of the bucket.
-Use with care.

 8. Click Next.
 9. On the Options screen that follows, go to the "Termination Protection" section in "Advanced" and click "Enable".